 There is something truly bittersweet about this picture of a Syrian man thanking the Lebanese Anti-racist activists that are behind the “Campaign in Support of Syrians Facing Racism” (Arabic: الحملة الداعمة للسوريين بوجه العنصريّة).
 I’ve been deeply touched by the ongoing campaign which seeks to promote a unified sense of humanism rather than the a-historical discourse that embodies nationalism and its racist consequences.

-The man, whose identity remains unkown, is seen holding a sign in the war-ravaged city of Ghouta, close to Eastern Damascus reading:
+The man, whose identity remains unkown, is seen holding a sign in the besieged (by the fascist Assad regime) city of Ghouta reading:

 “ًWe thank our brothers in Lebanon who “have opened their hearts to Syrians and in particular we thank the “No to Racism” campaign”